larsrh/website/topics/crdt/03-lattices.md

 We can also apply that to sets.
 It wouldn't make sense if the set union would just add extra elements, right?

-Now we have constructed a semilattice from a partial ordering.
+Now we have constructed a lattice from a partial ordering.

 ## ... and back again